PTSD and Alcohol Abuse

 It’s also important to note that using other substances, such as drugs, can exacerbate drinking problems and complicate treatment.
 If you’re using other substances besides alcohol, disclosing this information to your treatment provider is crucial.

-If you suspect that your alcohol consumption is out of control, it’s essential to seek help immediately.
+If you suspect that your alcohol consumption is triggering trauma and becoming out of control, it’s essential to seek help immediately.
 Early intervention can prevent the development of severe health problems and improve the chances of successful recovery.

 The Importance of a Solid Foundation of Support